KoderKow/workspace/README.md

 #> 2: 2023-06-06 23:35:33 | data created
 #>
 #> Selection: 2
-#> * WARNING!
+#> * WARNlNG!
 Restoring will reset your global environment.
 Continue?
 #>
 #> 1: Yes
 #> 2: No